sriramdeevi/sriramdeevi/README.md

 ### About Me
 - Currently working as a Aerospace Engineering intern at Bell Flight's Flight Simulation Center
-- Previously a Systems Engineering intern at Honeywell Aerospace
+- Previously a Systems Engineering intern at Honeywell Aerospace's Flight Controls
 - Interested in aerospace simulation, avionics, and flight dynamics

 ---